cloudfoundry/bosh-azure-cpi-release/docs/get-started/manually/deploy-bosh-manually.md

         client_secret: CLIENT-SECRET
           # <--- Replace CLIENT-SECRET with your client secret of the service principal
         ssh_user: vcap
-        ssh_certificate: SSH-CERTIFICATE
+        ssh_public_key: SSH-PUBLIC-KEY
-          # <--- Replace SSH-CERTIFICATE with the content of your ssh certificate
+          # <--- Replace SSH-PUBLIC-KEY with the content of your ssh public key

       agent: {mbus: "nats://nats:nats-password@10.0.0.4:4222"}